 - KiDS/VIKING: A new project to find strong gravitational lenses in the VST-KiDS survey, also as test-bed and preparation for Euclid.
 [PI]

 - SHARP: High-resolution follow-up of strong gravitational, using laser guide star adaptive-optics with Keck, HST, VLBI and ALMA.
 The goals are to constrain e.g. dark-matter substructure in galaxies.
 [Founding member]

-- SLACS: The largest strong gravitational lensing survey to date, discovering ~150 lens systems from the SDSS with follow-up using HST, Keck, VLT, etc. The project involved development of state-of-the art lensing and dynamical modelling codes.
+- SLACS: The largest strong gravitational lensing survey to date, discovering ~150 lens systems from the SDSS with follow-up using HST, Keck, VLT, etc. The project involved the development of state-of-the-art lensing and dynamical modelling codes.
 Goals are the study of galaxy structure and evolution of massive early-type galaxies.
 [PI]

 - TDCOSMO/H0LiCOW: A program to measure the expansion rate of the Universe, recently showing a tension between early and late Universe measurements of the Hubble Constant, potentially due to a breakdown of the standard cosmological model.
 [Founding member]